 We soon found out that the main entrance, where the front desk was and the bellhops were, was a very active hub.
 Not only did it house the elevators and steps to the rooms but it was the main thorough way to the bar areas, dining areas, and beach.
 This is the path to the outdoors and it is right from the main lobby, what a view each day.

 In this photo you see the resort from the back, the ocean is behind me and the pool in front of me borders the Frutas & Flores Restaurant.
-To my right is the walking path and another bar.
-To the left would be the adult Cabana bar.
+To my right are the walking paths and another bar.
+To the left is the adult Cabana bar.

 Dining functions at all different times and I do suggest making that morning reservation with Iris or Violetta in the early AM to reserve your spot for dining by the ocean as the sunset is impeccably irresistible as the sun flirts with the edge of the water.

 I believe that a dress for women and sandals are fine in all the eating areas.
 For men, the 2 reservation required restaurants require men’s better club wear.
-The restaurant seemed to allow Khaki’s to dress shorts (not cargos) and dress shoes (flip flops would be a no, though someone was allowed in).
-My other article will dig in a bit more to the difference between the dining at the Buenaventura.
+The restaurant seemed to allow Khaki’s and dress shorts (not cargos).
+Further, dress shoes were fine, but flip flops were no.

 My trip to Puerto Vallarta was hosted as a travel writer.
 Thoughts, opinions, and photos are all my own.